v6cord/VVVVVV/FEATURES.md

 - Removed `createentity`'s color argument (6th argument is now enemy type)

+- Fixed `ifvar()` not working with the less-than and greater-than operators, or their "or equal to" counterparts

 ## Version c1.0-pre1

 - Removed having to use a load script to use internal scripting